ikmb/esga/docs/usage.md

 3. When using the pipeline with paired end data, the path must use `{1,2}` notation to specify read pairs.

 #### `--transcripts`
-Location of a single FASTA file with all EST sequences or assembled transcriptome(s) from the species of interest.
+Location of a single FASTA file with all EST sequences or assembled transcriptome(s) (short reads or IsoSeq) from the species of interest.
 If you have multiple files, concatenate them into a single file first and make sure that the sequence names are not duplicated (this happens when you try to merge two Trinity assemblies, for example).

 #### `--proteins`
 Location of a single FASTA file with protein sequences from related species.
-If you have multiple files, concatenate them before into a single file.
+If you have multiple files, concatenate them into a single file first.

 ### 3. Programs to run
 By default, the pipeline will run all parts for which the required types of input are provided.
 However, some parts need to specifically "switched on" as they require longer run times and may not be strictly necessary.
 For example,